Franking: History of the "franking privilege"

 In the United States, the franking privilege predates the establishment of the republic itself, as the Continental Congress bestowed it on its members in 1775.
 The First United States Congress enacted a franking law in 1789 during its very first session.
-Congress members would spend much time "inscribing their names on the upper right-hand corner of official letters and packages" until the 1860s for the purpose of sending out postage free mail.
+Congress members would spend much time "inscribing their names on the upper right-hand corner of official letters and packages" until the 1860s for the purpose of sending out postage-free mail.
 Yet, on January 31, 1873, the Senate abolished "the congressional franking privilege after rejecting a House-passed provision that would have provided special stamps for the free mailing of printed Senate and House documents."
 Within two years, however, Congress began to make exceptions to this ban, including free mailing of the Congressional Record, seeds, and agricultural reports.
 Finally, in 1891, noting that its members were the only government officials required to pay postage, Congress restored full franking privileges.

-Since then, the franking of congressional mail has been subject to ongoing review and regulation.
+In 1892, Congressman Tom Johnson and his allies read Henry George's Protection or Free Trade, in its entirety, into the Congressional Record, and franked it to millions of constituents; protectionist members responded by entering Robert Percival Porter's Free-Trade Folly and D. G. Harriman's American Tariffs from Plymouth Rock to McKinley.
+By 1895, Congress had limited insertions to the Congressional Record to no more than two pages without unanimous consent.
+The franking of congressional mail has since been subject to ongoing review and regulation.